BBillot/EquiTrack/README.md

 2. Get python 3.8.
 3. Install all the [required libraries](requirements.txt).

 That's it !
-You're now ready to use ENERGI ! :tada:
+You're now ready to use EquiTrack ! :tada:

 Note: Our code also relies on the [se3cnn](https://github.com/mariogeiger/se3cnn) repository (based on the work of Weiler et al.<sup>3</sup>), that we include here for convenience.